acend/kubernetes-basics-training/content/en/docs/02/_index.md

 A new tab or window opens in your browser.

 {{% alert title="Note" color="primary" %}}
-You might need to login again.
+You might need to log in again.
 {{% /alert %}}

 The page now displays a link **Display token**.